pingcap/tidb-operator/en/deploy-tidb-from-kubernetes-gke.md

 ## Install Helm

 [Helm](https://helm.sh/) is a package management tool for Kubernetes.
-Make sure your Helm version >= 2.11.0 and < 2.16.4.
+Make sure your Helm version >= 2.11.0 && < 3.0.0 && != [2.16.4](https://github.com/helm/helm/issues/7797).
 The installation steps are as follows:

 1. Refer to [Helm official documentation](https://v2.helm.sh/docs/using_helm/#installing-helm) to install the Helm client.